 Scientific Studies on Green Space Therapy

-University of Illinois researchers also tested the effects of exposure to green space on kids with ADHD living in the inner city.
-The researchers randomly assigned children in urban housing projects to apartment buildings that had either green views or plain city views.
-Kids who had access to green views scored better on tests of impulse control than kids with the city views (Kuo F., Faber, T., 2004).
+They also tested the effects of exposure to green spaces on kids with ADHD living in the inner city.
+The researchers randomly assigned children in urban housing projects to apartment buildings that had either green views or city views.
+Kids who had access to green views scored better on impulse control tests than kids with city views.

-A 2008 study by the same researchers found that children with ADHD performed better on tests of attention after taking a 20-minute walk in the park (where they were surrounded by trees and other greenery) than after taking the same walk in a downtown area or residential neighborhood (ScienceDaily, 2008).
+A 2008 study by the same researchers found that children with ADHD performed better on attention tests after taking a 20-minute walk in a park than after taking a walk in a downtown area or residential neighborhood.

 Other Benefits of Green Space Therapy

 In addition to improving ADHD symptoms, exposure to green spaces can have more general health benefits.
-A Dutch study found that people living near green spaces have fewer physical and mental illnesses, including anxiety and depression.
+A Dutch study found that people living near green spaces have fewer physical and mental illnesses.

-Other studies have cited a number of positive health effects in people who live in close contact with nature, including:
+Other studies have also cited a number of additional health benefits for people who live in close contact with nature, including: